Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Introduction

-Among the many interesting properties of quasiperiodic chains, a recent surge of theoretical studies \cite{Ramakumar2015,Goblot2020, Roy2021, Jiang2021, Wu2021, Han2022, Padhan2022, Roy2022, Wang2023, Qi2023, Guan2023, Dai2023, Goncalves2023, Goncalves2023, Shimasaki2024, Padhan2024, Ganguly2024, Guo2024, Miranda2024, Tabanelli2024, Lu2025, Nair2023_arxiv, Li2023_arxiv2, Li2023_arxiv,Chang_arxiv} has been dedicated to what is known as reentrant localization transitions (RLTs), namely, the unusual transition of already localized eigenstates to critical and then again to localized when increasing the quasiperiodic modulation strength.
-This counterintuitive additional transition goes against the usual prediction of Anderson localization, in which eigenstates remain localized when the disorder stength increases after the localization transition \cite{Mirlin_RevModPhys}.
+Among the many interesting properties of quasiperiodic chains, a recent surge of theoretical studies \cite{Ramakumar2015,Goblot2020, Roy2021, Jiang2021, Wu2021, Han2022, Padhan2022, Roy2022, Wang2023, Qi2023, Guan2023, Dai2023, Goncalves2023, Goncalves2023, Shimasaki2024, Padhan2024, Ganguly2024, Guo2024, Miranda2024, Tabanelli2024, Lu2025, Nair2025, Li2023_arxiv2, Li2023_arxiv,Chang2025} has been dedicated to what is known as reentrant localization transitions (RLTs).
+These correspond to the unusual transition of already localized eigenstates to critical and then again to localized when increasing the quasiperiodic modulation strength.
+This counterintuitive additional transition goes against the usual prediction of Anderson localization.
+Indeed, quasiperiodic modulation is known to emulate random disorder so that eigenstates usually remain localized after the localization transition \cite{Mirlin_RevModPhys}.

-While still rather poorly understood, RLTs have been studied in various quasiperiodic models where an additional parameter to the modulation strength is present, e.g., an additional potential with alternating sign \cite{Ramakumar2015}, a continuous interpolation to the Fibonacci model \cite{Goblot2020}, or a dimerization of the chain with staggered onsite \cite{Roy2021,Jiang2021,Roy2022,Han2022,Wang2023,Nair2023_arxiv,Chang_arxiv} or off-diagonal \cite{Miranda2024} modulation.
+While still rather poorly understood, RLTs have been studied in various quasiperiodic models where an additional parameter to the modulation strength is present, e.g., an additional potential with alternating sign \cite{Ramakumar2015}, a continuous interpolation to the Fibonacci model \cite{Goblot2020}, or a dimerization of the chain with staggered onsite \cite{Roy2021,Jiang2021,Roy2022,Han2022,Wang2023,Nair2025,Chang2025} or off-diagonal \cite{Miranda2024} modulation.
 Moreover, recent experimental works managed to observe RLTs in 1d photonic crystals of quasiperiodic thicknesses \cite{Vaidya2023} as well as in superconducting circuits with tunable qubits and couplers \cite{Li_PRR2024}.
-We note that very similar reentrant transitions have also been proposed and experimentally observed in random dimer systems \cite{Zuo2022,Xu2024}
+We note that very similar reentrant transitions have also been proposed and experimentally observed in random dimer systems \cite{Zuo2022,Xu2024}.

 However, although found in many systems, RLTs seem to be fragile to perturbations.
 Indeed, non-Hermiticities were notably found to prevent the transition \cite{Jiang2021}.
-On the other hand, the impact of long-range coupling proved nontrivial as second-nearest-neighbor couplings were found to prevent the transition \cite{Wang2023}, but third-nearest-neighbor ones, which preserve the sublattice symmetry of the system, did not compete against RLTs \cite{Chang_arxiv}.
+On the other hand, the impact of long-range coupling proved nontrivial as second-nearest-neighbor couplings were found to prevent the transition \cite{Wang2023}, but third-nearest-neighbor ones, which preserve the sublattice symmetry of the system, did not compete against RLTs \cite{Chang2025}.